dsuarez01/tinyml_project/README.md

 # tinyml_project
 Repository for TinyML project (course # is 6.5940).

-We explore weight 4-bit, activation 4-bit quantization (W4A4) for LLM compression and acceleration.
+We explore mixed-precision weight 4-bit, activation 4-bit quantization (W4A4) for LLM compression and acceleration.

-A push-the-button script is in progress, as the SLURM environment that I am currently developing this project in uses a slightly different workflow.
+A push-the-button script is included below for ease of use.
+Note that the SLURM environment that I am currently developing this project in uses a slightly different workflow.

-## Push-the-button script [in progress]:
+## Push-the-button script:

-To use W4A4 quantization on the model, run the following command:
+To use mixed-precision W4A4 quantization on the model, run the following command:

 ```
-python app.py \
+python -u app.py \
-    --model_path ./models/open-llama-7B \
+    --frac_salient_weights <fraction of salient weights preserved> \
-    --dataset_path ./datasets/wikitext-2 \
+    --plot_name <name of plot> \
-    --num_tune_steps 500 \
+    --model_path <path to model> \
-    --batch_size 16 \
+    --eval_ds_path <path to eval. dataset> \
-    --output_path ./quantized_results
+    --calib_ds_path <path to calib dataset>
 ```

 Arguments:
-- `--model_path`: Path to the pretrained model (e.g., ./models/open-llama-7B).
+- `--frac_salient_weights`: Fraction of salient weights to preserve during quantization (e.g., `0.01` for preserving 1% of weights).
-- `--dataset_path`: Path to the dataset (e.g., ./datasets/wikitext-2).
+- `--plot_name`: Name for the output plot (e.g., `opt-2.7b`).
+Plot saved in the `./plots/` directory.
-- `--num_tune_steps`: Number of fine-tuning steps (default: 500).
+- `--model_path`: Path to the pretrained model (e.g., `./models/opt-2.7b`).
+Model should be pre-downloaded.
-- `--batch_size`: Batch size for training and evaluation (default: 16).
+- `--eval_ds_path`: Path to the evaluation dataset (e.g., `./datasets/wikitext-2`).
+Dataset should be pre-downloaded.
-- `--output_path`: Path to save the quantized model and parameters.
+- `--calib_ds_path`: Path to the calibration dataset (e.g., `./datasets/pile-val-backup`).
+Dataset should also be pre-downloaded.